-- 73. Affording respect to the views of each iwi on resource management matters and enabling iwi to meaningfully participate as a Treaty partner in resource management decision-making within their takiwā/area of interest are important ways in which the Crown can give effect to these acknowledgements and apologies. - 74.
-We note none of the Treaty settlements creates any new co-governance or comanagement processes which would affect decision-making under the RMA for the project.
-The proposed project does not directly affect any specific commercial or cultural redress provided by the Treaty settlements. - 75.
+- 66. The Treaty settlements do not create any new co-governance or co-management processes which would affect decision-making under the RMA for the project.
+The proposed project does not directly affect any specific commercial or cultural redress provided by the Treaty settlements. - 67.
 As a general principle, an absence of specific settlement redress does not indicate the absence of an iwi cultural association with ancestral lands, sites, wāhi tapu or other taonga within an area.
-Local tangata whenua and their representatives would be best placed to advise on such matters in the first instance. - 76.
-Importantly, cultural associations with ancestral lands, water, sites, wāhi tapu, and other taonga irrespective of whether or not they are specifically identified in a Treaty settlement are deemed to be matters of national importance that must be recognised and provided for in decision-making under Part 2 section 6(e) of the RMA.
+Local tangata whenua and their representatives would be best placed to advise on such matters in the first instance. - 68.
+Importantly, cultural associations with ancestral lands, water, sites, wāhi tapu, and other taonga regardless of whether or not they are specifically identified in a Treaty settlement are deemed to be matters of national importance that must be recognised and provided for in decision-making under Part 2 section 6(e) of the RMA.